|

 a tragic situation and continue to move forward.

-the first time that what I had achieved was not just about me, but something
+for the first time that what I had achieved was not just about me, but something

 larger.
 People came up to me to say that they admired my courage, and that I was